eileencodes/crud_project/README.md

 The array must be in quotes and surrounded by parentheses ex `"('data', 'data')"`.
 We then decide on a batch size - this is because even MySQL can't handle 10k records at once.
-After playing with a lot of different numbers this is where I found it to be most reliable, 2k records.
+After playing with a lot of different numbers I found that 2k records was most reliable.
 We then shift those values in the while loop until it's empty.

 In the while loop we create the sql insert statement and join contacts_shifted for the values.
 Connect to mysql and excute.